Research

 My work sits at the intersection of oral history, cultural theory, and migration studies.
 I approach research as an embedded practitioner — not studying Black women's global mobility from a distance, but producing scholarship from inside the experience, nine years into my own voluntary migration from the United States to Valencia, Spain.

 My methods are rooted in life-history interviewing, feminist participatory research, narrative ethnography, and digital oral history.
-The 150-episode archive of Flourish in the Foreign functions as both a public-facing media project and a primary research corpus — one of the largest qualitative oral history collections on Black women's voluntary migration in existence.
+The 150-episode archive of Flourish in the Foreign functions as both a public-facing media project and a primary research corpus — one of the largest qualitative oral history collections on Black women's voluntary migration.

 Current Research